Lead Poisoning in the Workplace

 Lead has no place in the human body.
 It is a harmful and foreign substance for which our bodies show notoriously poor tolerance.
 Any exposure to lead in your work place should be considered a grave threat to your health and wellness.

-The American Academy of Family Physicians puts it like this: “The continued occurrence of occupational lead overexposure and lead poisoning in the United States remains a serious problem despite awareness of its adverse health effects.
+The American Academy of Family Physicians puts it like this: “The continued occurrence of occupational lead exposure and lead poisoning in the United States remains a serious problem despite awareness of its adverse health effects.
 Lead exposure is arguably the oldest known occupational health hazard.
 It is a particularly insidious hazard with the potential for causing irreversible health effects.”

 Our office understands how terrifying and devastating any amount of lead exposure can be.
 It is our goal to make New York a safer and healthier city by fighting for workers who’ve unfairly suffered from occupational lead poisoning.
 Victims may be entitled to significant financial compensation, and we are determined to get them what they deserve.